Problem

 - Clear Error Messaging: Designing error responses that are informative and actionable for an LLM, helping it to self-correct or understand why a call failed.

-- Reduced Indirection: Structuring code and libraries such that an LLM doesn't have to navigate through many layers of indirection to achieve a task, making it easier for the model to reason about the codebase.
+- Reduced Indirection: Structuring code and libraries to minimize layers of indirection (target: 2 levels instead of n-levels), making it easier for the model to reason about the codebase.

 The aim is to create interfaces that are robust and intuitive for LLMs to interact with, thereby improving the reliability and effectiveness of agent tool use.